 This means “…balancing of the constraints on information results in service performance information that is appropriate and meaningful to the users of general purpose financial reports.”

 The qualitative characteristics identified in the PBE Conceptual Framework are relevance, faithful representation, understandability, timeliness, comparability, and verifiability (para 8).
 Paragraph 9 elaborates on these.
 Some of these are obvious, some are less so.

 The standard acknowledges that “… in practice, all qualitative characteristics may not be fully achieved, and a balance or trade-off between certain of them may be necessary” (para 8).

 The pervasive constraints on information materiality, cost-benefit and balance between qualitative characteristics are identified in the PBE Conceptual Framework (3.32–3.42).
 This acknowledges that preparers cannot be expected to compile all possible service performance information.
 And doing so would actually be counterproductive.
-No-one would bother to read it all.
+No one would bother to read it all.

-Even if they were to include every possible item, this would create issues such as inclusion of immaterial information, high compliance costs, and it would be more difficult for users to discern what is essential due to each qualitative characteristic given equal value of importance.
+Even if they were to include every possible item, this would create issues such as the inclusion of immaterial information, high compliance costs, and it would be more difficult for users to discern what is essential due to each qualitative characteristic given equal value of importance.